 People are more likely to obey rules if there are consequences for defying them.
 Negative reinforcement could help strengthen the policies imposed within the school.
-It could be as light as picking trash and dried leaves on the field or serving posts for the first and second offences to community service for the final offence.
+It could be as light as picking trash and dried leaves on the field or serving posts for the first and second offenses to community service for the final offense.

 Set an example for students

 As the more experienced individuals in the school community, teachers and staff should serve as role models for students to emulate.
 They should practice proper segregation, recycling, and composting even at home so that they bring that habit even in school.
 That way, setting an example for students is more genuine and natural.

 Everyone has a duty to protect the environment and keep it clean.
 You can do your part by simply obeying policies and laws aimed at environmental sustainability.
 It is your responsibility to dispose of your waste properly, segregate, recycle, reuse, and compost at home and in school.
 Doing your environmental duties goes a long way to helping the world become a better place.

 Paul’s Rubbish Removal has the same goal as you.
 As your trusted rubbish removal company, we guarantee you that we handle all the rubbish we collect sustainably.
 Our partner recycling and disposal facilities ensure that they recycle every bit of the waste we collect.
 We will deal with any type or size of rubbish sustainably from start to finish.
 Aside from that, our expert rubbish removalists also do our job fast, safely, and efficiently.